tuomorphism/mesh-lidar/README.md

 ### How the Collaboration Works

 - **Design:** I define goals, architecture, and constraints.
 ChatGPT proposes alternative algorithms, and improvements.
-- **Code:** I write and test code, ChatGPT is used to rewrite modules, clarify logic, and some numerical optimization.
+- **Code:** I write and test code, ChatGPT is used to refactor code, clarify logic, and some numerical optimization.
-- **Math:** ChatGPT assists with more complex derivations (e.g., CTRV Jacobians) and data transforms.
+- **Math:** ChatGPT assists with more tedius algebraic derivations (e.g., CTRV Jacobians) and some data transforms.
 - **Iteration:**
   - I test, evaluate output and adjust direction.
   - ChatGPT refines ideas, rewrites documentation, and provides alternatives.